yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + _BucketContent_ - A cluster-scoped custom resource bound to a `Bucket` and containing relevant metadata.
 + _Greenfield Bucket_ - a new bucket created and managed by the COSI system.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
-+ _Driverless Bucket_ - externally created and manually integrated bucket with no installed provisioner.
++ _Driverless Bucket_ - a manually integrated bucket with no installed provisioner.

 # Proposal